jlacar/jlacar.github.io/refactoring/all-i-needed-to-start-refactoring.md

 ![Nice and tidy toys](/docs/assets/pro-church-media-2DTE3ePfnD8-unsplash.jpeg)

 For me, this is really about keeping things nice and tidy.
 If you have to play around and make a bit of a mess here and there, that's fine.
 Play around, make a mess.
 Experiment.
 Learn.
 Have fun.
-But when you're done playing and experimenting and learning, make sure to put all the puzzle pieces back in the box, the toys back on the shelf, and all the blocks back in the box.
-Give the other kids a chance to play, experiment, and learn, too.
+When you're done, put everything back in its place.
+Don't just leave the mess for someone else to deal with.

-This is basically the Boy Scout Rule: never leave the campsite any worse than you found it.
-And it's best if you can leave it a little better, so the next person can benefit from it.
+This is essentially the Boy Scout Rule: Always leave the campsite cleaner than you found it.

+Be kind to the next person who has to work with the code.
+It could be you.

 ### Flush